q-viper/q-viper.github.io/_posts/2022-11-29-world-cup-tweet-sentiment-analysis.md

 If no error is shown then it worked!

 ## A Function to get Related Tweets
 This is taken from the above blog.
+Following function searches the tweets related to given keyword and writes it in a CSV file.
+This is crucial for our Worldcup tweet sentiment analysis.

 ```python